Relevant Degree Programs

 Our mission is to define why and how Mediator function assures normal development, prevents sickness, and promotes healthy aging.
 We use the worm Caenorhabditis elegans and the house mouse as experimental animal models, because they share certain aspects of human biology, and because we can control their genetics.
 With this approach we dissect how individual Mediator subunits regulate lipid metabolism and fat storage, detoxification programs, organ development and differentiation pathways, and aging.
 By providing new insights into how DNA is transcribed, our investigations may lead to new diagnostics and/or therapeutics that can help cure human diseases.

-My lab is interested in gene regulation by the so-called Mediator complex, an essential eukaryotic transcriptional regulator that is mutated or deregulated in various human diseases (cancers, developmental disorders, etc).
-In particular, we study how Mediator and their associated transcriptional partners control stress responses (hypoxia, oxidative stress, starvation) and (lipid) metabolism.
-We use the powerful C. elegans model (the worm), mice (tissue-specific KO), and cell culture.
-We employ classic and state-of-the-art genetic, molecular, and genomic approaches (forward and reverse genetic screens, RNA-seq, CRISPR-Cas9, RNA interference, yeast-two-hybrid, etc).
-Projects revolve around characterizing how Mediator subunits and their transcription factor partners control metabolism and stress responses, identifying Mediator:transcription factor interactions, defining their molecular determinants to explore target ability by small molecule compounds, and to identify which cellular signalling pathways these factors interact with to regulate metabolism and stress adaptation.
-For more informatinon, see https://taubertlab.weebly.com.
+We use multiple model systems: The C. elegans model (the worm), the mouse (tissue-specific genetic KO models, especially in the pancreas), and cultured human cancer cell lines.
+We employ classic and state-of-the-art genetic, genomic, and molecular approaches (forward and reverse genetic screens, RNA-seq, CRISPR-Cas9, RNA interference, yeast-two-hybrid, etc.).
+Projects revolve around characterizing how Mediator subunits and their transcription factor partners control metabolism and stress responses, identifying Mediator:transcription factor interactions, and to identify which cellular signalling pathways these factors interact with to regulate metabolism and stress adaptation.

 Complete these steps before you reach out to a faculty member!